 Alternatively, instead of manually creating topics you can also configure your brokers to auto-create topics when a non-existent topic is published to.

 The “producer” is the process responsible for put data into our Kafka.
-The Kafka comes with a command line client that will take input from a file or from standard input and send it out as messages to the Kafka cluster.
-The default Kafka send each line as a separate message.
+The Kafka comes with a command-line client that will take input from a file or from standard input and send it out as messages to the Kafka cluster.
+The default Kafka sends each line as a separate message.

 Let’s run the producer and then type a few messages into the console to send to the server.

 bin/kafka-console-producer.sh --broker-list localhost:9092 --topic testTopic >Welcome to kafka >This is my first topic >